Rose Fedorko 1929 - 2020 - Obituary

 Sister Rose Anne taught at St. Patrick, Sacred Heart, St. John, and St. Peter Cathedral schools in Erie and served as an administrator at Maryvale Preschool in Erie.
 Many people in Erie knew of Sr. Helen Therese because she either taught them or their children during her many years at Maryvale.
 She was known for her ability to encourage and draw out a child's unique talents.
 This was evident in the legendary annual student theater productions.
 Her storytelling was one-of-a-kind and often hilarious as she always saw the humor in the children's daily antics.
 Her genuine love of children was obvious.

-Sister Rose Anne also taught at Villa Maria College, served as a campus minister at Edinboro University, Newman Center, and as Director of Religious Education at Our Lady of the Lake Parish in Edinboro, Pa.
-Other education ministries included the Holy Childhood Association, Washington, D.C.; Marymount University and George Mason University, Fairfax, Virginia; and the East Coast Migrant Headstart Program in Orlando, Fla.
+Sister Rose Anne also taught at Villa Maria College, served as a campus minister at Edinboro University, Newman Center, and as Director of Religious Education at Our Lady of the Lake Parish in Edinboro, PA.
+Other education ministries included the Holy Childhood Association, Washington, DC; Marymount University and George Mason University, Fairfax, Virginia; and the East Coast Migrant Headstart Program in Orlando, FL.

 Upon returning to Erie, Sister Rose Anne served as Life Coach of the Koch Health and Wellness Center at the Sisters of St. Joseph Community Living Center.
 In her retirement, she participated in many activities including art lessons.